magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 4. ALTERNATIVES: Alternate fields can be specified separated with a ,.
     E.g. %(release_date>%Y,upload_date>%Y|Unknown)s

-5. REPLACEMENT: A replacement value can be specified using a & separator.
+5. REPLACEMENT: A replacement value can specified using a & separator.
     If the field is _not_ empty, this replacement value will be used instead of the actual field content.
 This is done after alternate fields are considered; thus the replacement is used if _any_ of the alternative fields is _not_ empty.

 6. DEFAULT: A literal default value can be specified for when the field is empty using a | separator.
-This overrides --output-na-placeholder.
+This overrides --output-na-template.
     E.g. %(uploader|Unknown)s

-7. MORE CONVERSIONS: In addition to the normal format types diouxXeEfFgGcrs, yt-dlp additionally supports converting to B = Bytes, j = Json (flag # for pretty-printing, + for Unicode), h = HTML escaping, l = a comma separated List (flag # for \n newline-separated), q = a string Quoted for the terminal (flag # to split a list into different arguments), D = add Decimal suffixes (e.g. 10M) (flag # to use 1024 as factor), and S = Sanitize as filename (flag # for restricted)
+7. MORE CONVERSIONS: In addition to the normal format types diouxXeEfFgGcrs, yt-dlp additionally supports converting to B = Bytes, j = Json (flag # for pretty-printing), h = HTML escaping, l = a comma separated List (flag # for \n newline-separated), q = a string Quoted for the terminal (flag # to split a list into different arguments), D = add Decimal suffixes (e.g. 10M) (flag # to use 1024 as factor), and S = Sanitize as filename (flag # for restricted)

-8. UNICODE NORMALIZATION: The format type U can be used for NFC Unicode normalization.
+8. UNICODE NORMALIZATION: The format type U can be used for NFC unicode normalization.
 The alternate form flag (#) changes the normalization to NFD and the conversion flag + can be used for NFKC/NFKD compatibility equivalence normalization.
 E.g. %(title)+.100U is NFKC